 Star Trek Expeditions is an intricate and incredibly brutal game designed to allow you to achieve the peak of heroism, or sit imprisoned by Klingon sympathizes for turns on end.
 A small mess of serious issues with the game keep it from being a great game and keep it firmly in good game territory.

 Last night’s game of STE was Bridget and my second time playing, and my parents’ first.
-A lot of rules were wrong, as well as a lot of breaking the rules to give one another tokens when we shouldn’t have. in our defense, we only realized this was a mistake halfway thought, and didn’t want to change it.
+A lot of rules were wrong, and there was quite a bit of everyone telling everyone else what to play, as well as a lot of breaking the rules to give one another tokens when we shouldn’t have.
+In our defense, we only realized this was a mistake halfway thought, and didn’t want to change it.

 Kirk, Spock, McCoy and Sulu saved the day, but only barely.
 This was one of the most difficult co-op games I’ve played, but seemed to drag on longer than necessary.